- Need Help?

 - At MakeTheConnection.Net, veterans and their families can find information on mental health issues, treatment, and support; as well as how to confront issues of transitioning from service, daily life as a civilian, and any health issues they may face.

-- Students Active For Ending Rape (SAFER)'s, new report published in April of 2013, Moving Beyond Blue Lights and Buddy Systems: A National Study of Student Anti-Rape Activities summarizes students' activities, priorities, perceptions, and needs related to efforts to address campus sexual violence.
+- Students Active For Ending Rape (SAFER)'s, new report published April, 2013 Moving Beyond Blue Lights and Buddy Systems: A National Study of Student Anti-Rape Activities summarizes students' activities, priorities, perceptions, and needs related to efforts to address campus sexual violence.

 - The Centers for Disease Control and Prevention’s new report, The National Intimate Partner and Sexual Violence Survey: 2010 Findings on Victimization by Sexual Orientation, shows that lesbian, gay and bisexual (LGB) people experience sexual violence and intimate partner violence at the same or higher rates as heterosexual people.